What is employee engagement?

 13. Plan team building outings

 An effective way to improve employee engagement is by making it both easy and fun to interact with other employees through team building outings.
 Although you could conduct team building activities and exercises within an office environment, consider planning these outings away from the office instead.
 Employees will appreciate a change in scenery, and the opportunity to feel removed from their tasks for a short while.
+If your employees work remotely, there are also virtual team building activities you can plan.

 When outside of the workplace, employees naturally engage with each other a little differently, taking the time to connect on a level they may not be used to when the focus is more on work.
 Team building activities can include something as simple as a trip to the local bowling alley or as constructive as an escape room where employees need to work together to accomplish a shared goal.